Oloyedesinmiloluwa/weConnect/README.md

 WeConnect provides a platform that brings businesses and individuals together.
 This platform creates awareness for businesses and gives the users the ability to write reviews about the businesses they have interacted with.
+## Installation
+* Prerequisite
+  * Git
+  * Node 8.9.1
+  * NPM 5.5.1
+  * Progresql
+  To contribute to this project, clone this repository in your local machine.
+Create a <code>.env</code>file that is like <code>.env.sample</code>.
+Afterward run "npm install" and run "npm run start:dev" for a quick start.
+Or you may build first, using "npm run build" then run "npm start".
+If you only want to access the completed work, you will find the link to the hosted work at the bottom of this file.
+Then you don't have to clone this repository!
 ## How it works
 * Users can:
   * Create an account